SiLab-Bonn/Scarce/README.rst

 ===============================================
-Scarce
+Introduction
 ===============================================
 |travis-status|  |appveyor-status|  |rtd-status|  |coverage|

-Scarce stands for **s**\ ilicon **c**\ h\ **ar**\ ge **c**\ ollection **e**\ fficiency and is a software to calculate the charge collection efficiency of irradiated segmented silicon sensors.
-Planar and 3D electrode configuration are supported.
+Scarce stands for **s**\ ilicon **c**\ h\ **ar**\ ge **c**\ ollection **e**\ fficiency and is a software to calculate the charge collection-efficiency of irradiated and segmented silicon sensors.
+Planar and 3D electrode configurations are supported.
-Additionally a collection of (semi-) empiric formulars is provided to calculate silicon properties.
+Additionally a collection of formulars is provided to calculate silicon properties.

 Installation
 ============

-Linux is the preferred operating system, since it supports the fast sparse matrix library pysparse.
-Nevertheless one can also get good results in reasonble time under Windows.
+The installation works with Linux and Windows.
+Mac OS might also work.

 Linux
 -----
-So far the installation has been tested with Ubuntu 14.04 LTS 64-bit and Anaconda Python 2.7 64-bit.
+This installation has been tested with Ubuntu 14.04 LTS 64-bit and Anaconda Python 2.7 64-bit.

 1. Install the mesh creator gmsh: